gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 ### Key VLAN Concepts

-- 802.1Q Tagging : A VLAN tagging standard that adds VLAN IDs to Ethernet frames, helping manage multiple VLANs on the same physical network infrastructure(Trunking).
+- **802.1Q Tagging** : A VLAN tagging standard that adds VLAN IDs to Ethernet frames, helping manage multiple VLANs on the same physical network infrastructure(Trunking).
 This ensures data separation between different departments (e.g., HR and finance) by tagging their traffic for secure, isolated communication.

-- Trunking : The transmission of traffic from different VLANs across the same physical network infrastructure, while keeping the traffic from each VLAN separate and secure.
+- Trunking : **The transmission of traffic from different VLANs across the same physical network infrastructure**, while keeping the traffic from each VLAN separate and secure.

 - Native VLAN : The default VLAN on a trunk port, used for untagged traffic.
 It's crucial for legacy devices that don’t support VLAN tags.
 Ensuring consistent native VLAN configurations across switches helps avoid traffic mis-routing.
 Cybersecurity experts recommend renaming the default VLAN(VLAN10 or VLAN100) to prevent VLAN hopping attacks.

 - Voice VLAN : A dedicated VLAN for Voice over IP (VoIP) traffic, prioritizing voice data over regular traffic to maintain high-quality communications.
 This reduces latency, jitter, and packet loss for critical voice calls in business environments.

 - Link Aggregation : A method of combining multiple network connections into one logical link, increasing bandwidth and providing redundancy.
 This is often used in data centers to prevent network bottlenecks and ensure high-speed connectivity.
+(IEEE 802.1AX)

 - Speed and Duplex Configurations : These settings control data transmission speed (in Mbps or Gbps) and whether data is sent and received simultaneously (full duplex) or alternately (half duplex).
 Misconfigurations can reduce performance, and auto-negotiation may sometimes select lower-than-optimal speeds, requiring manual adjustments.

 ## Spanning Tree Protocol (STP) / 802.1d

-It defined by IEEE standard 802.1d, it **prevents loops in network traffic** by allowing redundant links between switches.
+It defined by IEEE standard **802.1d**, it **prevents loops in network traffic** by allowing redundant links between switches.
 Without STP, switching loops can lead to broadcast storms that overwhelm the network.

 - Key Concepts